 Often located near the stadium's clubhouse (a restricted, underground locker room), the batting cages are where players go to warm up, practice their swing, and/or make alterations to their swing with a coach's help.
 They often consist of narrow enclosures with a home plate, pitching machine or pitcher's mound, and walls of netting.

-Pitcher's Plate or Rubber
+Pitcher's Plate and Rubber

 The pitcher's plate or pitcher's rubber is located on the pitcher's mound, exactly 60.5 feet away from the rear, pointed end of home plate.
 When beginning the delivery of a pitch, the pitcher's back foot must be in contact with the pitcher's plate.